sap-tutorials/btp-foundation/tutorials/cp-kyma-mocks/cp-kyma-mocks.md

 ### Apply resources to SAP BTP, Kyma runtime

+> If you're working on the **Develop a Full-Stack Application in SAP BTP, Kyma Runtime** mission, you can use namespace created before (`dev`) and go directly to point 3.

 1. In your Kyma dashboard, go to **Namespaces** and choose **Create**.

 2. Provide the name `dev`, toogle the **Enable Sidecar Injection** button, and choose **Create**.